 The outsole on this shoe offers great traction on dry surfaces that aren't too technical.
 The rubber composite used in its construction is harder and doesn't mold to the surrounding environment as well as more flexible types of rubbers.
 It still holds tight to dry rocks and slabs, but when the rocks are wet, traction is minimal.

 When testing on snowy roads and slopes, this shoe did okay, providing decent traction - until we encountered mud.
 The mud stuck to the bottom of the shoe, building up like a big ol' mud pie.
 With this on our foot, it continued to accumulate snow, which meant we were glissading down slopes with little to no traction until we took the time to knock it off the shoe.
 The lesson?
 They don't shed mud well.

 While you can certainly take it into some messy situations, it's not the highest performer in this type of terrain.
 The even outsole is instead, better built for smooth surfaces littered with stray rocks and pine needles.
 That said, it does really well on dirt roads and even pavement.
 As a less technical performer, it's excellent as a cross-over shoe or on basic trails where you're not going to be trudging through the muck for miles and miles.
-With the odd puddle or patch, it can definitely handle to keep you upright.

 If you like rigid construction, the stability of this shoe is great.
 When trying to flex the shoe left to right at the heel and arch, it hardly budges.
 In the forefoot, there's good flexion and movement.

 When the traction was holding well on the trail, we felt incredibly stable flying overtop rock piles, roots, and sticks.
 This is surprising as we thought the more traditional heel-to-toe drop (10 mm) was going to limit the stability.
 However, the wide toe box allows great balance while zooming headfirst down the trail.